 The more coverage you have, the less likely it will be that your limits will be exceeded and that you’ll have your assets put at risk since you have to pay out-of-pocket for what your auto insurance policy doesn’t cover.

-Having higher liability limits will cost more than the state minimum coverages; however, if the offense that required you to obtain the FR-44 is no longer looked at by car insurance companies, then your rates should come down from what you are currently paying.
+Having higher liability insurance limits will cost more than the state minimum coverages; however, if the offense that required you to obtain the FR-44 is no longer looked at by car insurance companies, then your rates should come down from what you are currently paying.

 Keep in mind, it isn’t the FR-44 (or the similar SR-22) that made your insurance rates high, but the offense that required you to carry this certificate of responsibility with the state.
 A DUI is kept on your driving record 11 years in Virginia and for 75 years in Florida.
 Car insurance companies, however, typically only rate on this risky offense for three, five or seven years (based upon their own rating system).

 Without the need to find an auto insurance company to file the FR-44 for you, you should have a wider variety of car insurance providers to choose from when shopping for your next policy.
 Being able to comparison shop in this manner, should mean that you can obtain cheaper car insurance rates while carrying your higher liability limits.
-Compare the quotes of several auto insurers to find the one that has the best rates for your particular set of rating factors.

 You can also look around for other ways to save.
 With the DUI and FR-44 behind you, you may be eligible for more discounts.
-(See “Your guide to car insurance discounts”).

 And if rates are not as low as you want, see about changing other coverages.
 You might want to raise your deductibles, or if your vehicle is older, drop comprehensive and collision altogether.